 The predicted data results in the above diagram could be read in the following manner given 1 represents malignant cancer (positive).

-Given above definitions, lets try and understand the concept of accuracy, precision, recall and f1-score.
+Given the above definitions, let’s try and understand the concept of accuracy, precision, recall, and f1-score.

 What is Precision Score?